 - Put all the ingredients into a high-powered blender.

 - Transfer into small, air-tight containers or jars and store one in the fridge for up to one week and freeze the rest for up to three months.
-(This is prone to going mouldy after 8 days.
+(This is prone to going mouldy after 8 days if you don’t do step 4 and cook it.
 I’ve found it best to keep about a week’s worth in the fridge and freeze the rest in similar size containers.)

 To use, add a heaped teaspoon of the paste to your cup and pour one cup (250mL) of boiling water over it.
 Stir to combine.
 Cool and drink in your favourite chair with your feet up.
 You may also like to add honey or cream to your tea if you prefer a touch of sweetness or if you would like children to drink it.